top of page

 Example:

-Bird song presents us with a wonderful and ever available illustration of the relationship inherent and always incorporated into community languages
+Bird song presents us with a wonderful and ever available illustration of the relationship aspects inherent to - and always incorporated into community languages

 dawn magpie 64